-On instance boot, cloud-init will identify the cloud it is running on, read any provided metadata from the cloud, and initialize the system accordingly.
-This may involve setting up the network and storage devices, configuring SSH access keys, and setting up many other aspects of a system.
-Later, cloud-init will parse and process any optional user or vendor data that was passed to the instance.
+Cloud-init will identify the cloud it is running on during boot, read any provided metadata from the cloud and initialize the system accordingly.
+This may involve setting up the network and storage devices to configuring SSH access key and many other aspects of a system.
+Later on the cloud-init will also parse and process any optional user or vendor data that was passed to the instance.